 The U.S. Department of Homeland Security (DHS) requires the collection of a one-time SEVIS fee of \$220 from certain J-1 Exchange Visitor students and scholars.
-This fee is collected to fund the operation of the Student and Exchange Visitor Program, which has oversight over SEVIS - the Student and Exchange Visitor Information System.
+This fee is collected to fund the operation of the Student and Exchange Visitor Program, which has oversight over SEVIS - Student and Exchange Visitor Information System.

 - This is a one-time fee.

+You will not be required

+to pay the fee again if

+your Exchange Program

+is extended.

-You will not be required to pay the fee again if your Exchange Program is extended. - J-2 dependents are not required to pay the SEVIS fee.
+- J-2 dependents are not required to pay the SEVIS fee.

-You must pay the fee directly to DHS by completing Form I-901 electronically using the Internet or by mail as follows:
+You must pay the fee directly to DHS by completing Form I-901 electronically or by mail